marilourenco/marilourenco/README.md

 - :brazil: I'm a Brazilian Software Quality Engineer living in Belo Horizonte
-- 🔭 I’m currently working on @Ci&T
+- 🔭 I’m currently working on @C6Bank
 - 🌱 I’m currently learning about APIs and how to automate it
 - 👯 I’m looking to collaborate on software quality initiatives and inclusion of black people
 - 💬 Ask me about Quality Strategy, Testing Pyramid and Quality in development